Breakdancing: Canada

 There are several ways breakdancing came to Canada.
 During the late 1970s and early 1980s, films such as Breakin (1984), Beat Street (1984), and the immigration of people from Chicago, New York, Detroit, Seattle, and Los Angeles introduced dance styles from the United States.
 Breakdancing expanded in Canada from there, with crews like Canadian Floormasters taking over the 80's scene, and New Energy opening for James Brown in 1984 at the Paladium in Montreal.
 Leading into the 90's, crews like Bag of Trix, Rakunz, Intrikit, Contents Under Pressure, Supernaturalz, Boogie Brats, and Red Power Squad, led the scene throughout the rest of the past two decades and counting.

 In the 2024 Paris Olympics men's gold medal showdown, Canada's Philip "Phil Wizard" Kim swept 3 rounds against France's Danis "Danny Dan" Civil with judges voting 23–4.

 China

-Although social media such as YouTube cannot be used in China, breakdancing in China has been popular.
-Many people copy breakdancing videos from abroad and distribute them back to the mainland.
+In China, many people copy breakdancing videos from abroad and distribute them back to the mainland.
 Although it is still an underground culture in China because of some restrictions, breakdancing was reported to be a growing presence in 2013.